pnp/PnP-Sites-Core/Core/ProvisioningSchema-2016-05.md

 Title|ReplaceableString|Defines the Title of a Navigation Node for the Structural Navigation of a site.
 Url|ReplaceableString|Defines the Url of a Navigation Node for the Structural Navigation of a site.
 IsExternal|xsd:boolean|Defines whether the Navigation Node for the Structural Navigation targets an External resource.
+IsVisible|xsd:boolean|Defines whether the Navigation Node for the Structural Navigation is visible or not.
 <a name="features"></a>
 ###Features
 The Features (Site or Web) to activate or deactivate while applying the Provisioning Template, optional collection of elements.